 Cleopatra VII (69 BC – 30 BC): Malachite, Lapis Lazuli, Emeralds/Peridots

-Ancient Egypt remains to be the most popular and one of the most influential ancient civilizations in the history of mankind.
+Ancient Egypt remains the most popular and one of the most influential ancient civilizations in the history of mankind.
 It was mainly in North-Eastern Africa, alongside the lower reaches of the River Nile in modern-day Egypt.
-Without a doubt, Egyptians mastered a lot of things throughout their history – healing techniques, medicines, carvings, sculptures, and the use of gemstones in their daily lives.
+Without a doubt, Egyptians mastered many things throughout their history – healing techniques, medicines, carvings, sculptures, and the use of gemstones in their daily lives.

-In ancient Egypt, gemstones and crystals were used predominantly as a component of medicine as well as protective amulets to keep evil spirits at bay.
+In ancient Egypt, gemstones and crystals were used predominantly as a component of medicine and protective amulets to keep evil spirits at bay.
 Some stones were also used in rituals, mostly when burying the dead, as they believed that the energetic power of the stones would help them discover their way into the afterlife.

 List of Pharaohs and Gemstones with Meanings